jeremykpark/aiq-mem0ai-config-samples/README.md

 # 🟩 Nvidia AgentIQ toolkit 🔌 Mem0 Plugin Extended Integration Scripts

 These are example scripts for Nvidia AgentIQ for configuring Mem0 with other sources than the cloud version.
-Included Local Ollama/Quadrant, Nvidia NGC or Nvidia Build.
+Two included additional plugins for local setup (for connecting to local Milvus, qdrant, NIMs or Ollama ) or for using build.nvidia.com models.

 ## Important Files